Patricia Heaton on Fox's The O'Reilly Factor Transcript

 HEATON: Yes.

-Hollywood, there's a subtext that, if you don't play the game, you know, you
+O’REILLY: OK.
+Now that, obviously, takes guts in Hollywood because, in Hollywood, there’s a subtext that, if you don’t play the game, you know, you could lose jobs.

 HEATON: Yes.